api3dao/airnode/packages/airnode-starter/README.md

 yarn run-airnode-locally
 ```

-Runs the previously built version of Airnode container in a detached mode (in the backround).
+Runs the previously built version of Airnode container.
+Note that the containerized version runs a cron job which
+triggers every minute - this means that Airnode logs won't start appearing immediately.

 ### 11. Deploy a requester